Braves vs. Rockies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Bryce Elder (4-1) will make his 14th start of the season.
+- The Braves will send Charlie Morton (5-6) to the mound for his 14th start this season.

 |Opponent